olliw42/mLRS-docu/docs/CLI.md

 Enters the serial passthrough mode (communication between CLI port and the Serial port).

 #### espboot; ####
-Reboots a ESP32 wifi module and enters the serial passthrough mode.
+Reboots a ESP32 module and enters the serial passthrough mode.
 For flashing the ESP32 module through the CLI port.

 #### espcli; ####
 Set GPIO0 to low and enters the serial passthrough mode.
 For accessing the CLI of the ESP32 module.